Sheldon Family Association

 5.6 Powers and Duties: The Officers shall have the following powers and duties and shall perform such other duties as may from time to time be specified in resolutions or other directives of the Board of Directors.

 a.
 President: The President shall preside at all meetings of Members, and all meetings of the Board of Directors.
 The President shall act as operating and directing head of the Corporation, subject to policies established by the Board of Directors.
 The President shall act as spokesperson for the organization.
-The President shall have full authority to make disbursements from the Corporation’s bank accounts and incur reasonable and necessary expenses on any corporate debit or credit card;
+The President shall have full authority to make disbursements from the Corporation’s bank accounts and incur reasonable and necessary expenses on any corporate debit or credit card.
+Only the President can enter into a contractual obligation with a third party if the said contract cannot be made in the name of the Association;

 b.
 Vice-President: The Vice-President shall perform such duties as may be assigned.
 The Vice-President, as authorized by the Board of Directors, shall have all the powers and perform all the duties of the President in the case of the temporary absence of the President or in the case of the President’s temporary inability to act.
 In the case of the permanent absence or inability of the President to act, the Vice-President shall fill the office of the President for the unexpired portion of the term;